They are Finally Legal! How to Fly Your Drone Over NYC

 Head to nyc.gov/dronepermits to apply and unleash your drone over the city that never sleeps!

-Caution though, the rules can be quite complicated, especially if you want to record video and audio or collect images.
-See How To Guide below!
+Caution, though: the rules can be complicated, especially if you want to record video and audio or collect images.
+See the How To Guide below!

 Just beware of those tricky downtown wind tunnels.

-So cue up Frank Sinatra’s “New York, New York,” charger your batteries, and let your dreams of filming aerial selfie videos over Times Square finally take flight!
+So cue Frank Sinatra’s “New York, New York,” charge your batteries, and let your dreams of filming aerial selfie videos over Times Square finally take flight!

 The open skies await.